Rio de Janeiro–São Paulo football rivalry: Flamengo and Palmeiras

 Flamengo and Palmeiras are perhaps the biggest interstate rivalry in recent years.
 Since 2018, the two clubs have won the most titles and usually compete for them almost every year, as was the case in the 2021 Copa Libertadores final.
 As clubs assumed prominence as economic powers in Brazil, they also dominated the top of competitions in the country, accumulating titles, personal disputes and allowing an interstate rivalry to emerge for the status of Brazil's biggest club.
 The rivalry also passed on to the directors of the two clubs, with recurring episodes regardless of who is in charge of management.

 Palmeiras and Vasco da Gama

 The relationship between Palmeiras and Vasco draws attention due to the history of unity and respect among fans, built over the years.
 The organized fans of the two clubs usually hold a get-together before the game between them, in a peaceful and friendly atmosphere.
 The respectful relationship between the fans also passed on to players and managers of both clubs.

+Santos and Vasco da Gama

+Some Vasco fans often taunt Santos fans by pointing out that Pelé stated in numerous interviews that he was a Vasco da Gama supporter.
+However, the rivalry between the two clubs truly began in 2023, when a stadium announcer at Vila Belmiro provoked the visiting team while announcing them before a Campeonato Brasileiro Série A match between Santos and Vasco.
+During that same game, Santos' Yeferson Soteldo stood on the ball with both feet to waste time, sparking a mass brawl between the two teams on the pitch.
+At the end of the season, Santos was relegated while Vasco managed to avoid the drop in the final round, with Vasco's players standing on top of the ball to taunt Santos.

+On 17 April 2025, Philippe Coutinho's Vasco defeated Neymar's Santos 6–0, the biggest margin of victory in the fixture's history.
+This sparked a great deal of taunting among the fans.
+In 18 February 2026, Coutinho requested the termination of his contract with Vasco, citing "mental health issues".
+In September, he was announced as a Santos player, a move driven by Neymar.
+This led a large portion of the Vasco fanbase to label him a "Judas".